OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 - [Debug the code for an Outlook add-in](#debug-the-code-for-an-outlook-add-in)

 > [!NOTE]
-> You cannot use Visual Studio to debug add-ins in Office on the web or Mac.
-For information about debugging on these platforms, see [Debug Office Add-ins in Office on the web](../testing/debug-add-ins-in-office-online.md) or [Debug Office Add-ins on iPad and Mac](../testing/debug-office-add-ins-on-ipad-and-mac.md)
+> You cannot use Visual Studio to debug Office Add-ins in Office Online or Office for Mac.
+For information about debugging on these platforms, see [Debug Office Add-ins in Office Online](../testing/debug-add-ins-in-office-online.md) or [Debug Office Add-ins on iPad and Mac](../testing/debug-office-add-ins-on-ipad-and-mac.md)

 ### Review the build and debug properties